Book-The-Joy-Of-Cryptography/Book-The-Joy-Of-Cryptography-github.io/tools/joy-of-cryptography-5.md

 Although the constructions are similar, only one of them is secure.
 Before reading any further, can you guess which of $H_1, H_2$ is a secure PRG and which is insecure?
 By carefully comparing these two approaches, I hope you develop a better understanding of the PRG security definition.

 ### A Security Proof
 I think it’s helpful to illustrate the “strategey” of security proofs by starting from the desired conclusion and working backwards.
-What better way to do this than as a Socratic dialogue in the style of Galileo?
+What better way to do this than as a Socratic dialogue in the style of Galileo?[^2]
+[^2]: Don’t answer that.

 **SALVIATI:** 	*I’m sure that $H_1$ is the secure PRG*.

-**SIMPLICIO:** If I understand the security denition for PRGs correctly, you mean that the output of $H_1$ looks indistinguishable from uniform, when the input to $H_1$ is uniform.
+**SIMPLICIO:** If I understand the security definition for PRGs correctly, you mean that the output of $H_1$ looks indistinguishable from uniform, when the input to $H_1$ is uniform.
 Why do you say that?

 **SALVIATI:**  *Simple! $H_1$’s output consists of segments called $x, u,$ and $v$.
 Each of these are outputs of $G$, and since $G$ itself is a PRG its outputs look uniform.*